WOWEN-DEV/fertilityawareness/ROADMAP.md

 - **Status**: Planned
 - **Expected Release Date**: [TBD]

 Data-Driven Refinement.
-Building on the first iteration, the base model, the second phase involves fine-tuning and training the base model, starting with fertilityawareness-v1, using our project defined collected data.
+Building on the first iteration, the `base model`, the second phase involves fine-tuning and training the `base model`, starting with `fertilityawareness-v1`, using our project defined collected data.
 Each successive model version in the fertilityawareness series (v1, v2, v3, etc.) builds upon its predecessor.
 Specifically, we fine-tune each new version using the already optimized previous version as a starting point.
 This iterative process ensures that each new release is more accurate, powerful, and refined than the last.

 # Platform Fullstack Version